polyfjord/Animated-Pattern-Generator/README.md

 * Use the hosted app: [https://tools.polyfjord.com/animated_pattern_generator.html](https://tools.polyfjord.com/animated_pattern_generator.html)
 * Or clone/download and open the HTML file in a modern browser.

+## Video demo
+See it in use here: https://youtu.be/SytRgPrfhms?t=606

 ## Usage

 1. Pick a **Pattern** from the drop-down list.